Picture of team members preparing the nets

 The Farlington Ringing Group has also now extended the project further afield, and Greenshanks are now caught for colour-ringing on The Wash, Norfolk, Ythan Estuary near Aberdeen in Scotland, the Medway Estuary in Kent, and on some coastal sites in The Netherlands.
 The FRG is working in partnership with the ringing groups operating in these areas and hopes to extend the project further.

-Catches have taken place every autumn so far.
-The accounts below have been transferred from the 'Latest News'section.
+Catches, or catch attempts, have taken place in most years.
+The accounts below have been transferred from the 'Latest News' section.

 Thursday 26 - Monday 30 August 2004: We achieved a good catch of Greenshank at Thorney Island.
 The site is in a pasture field on the edge of the Great Deep, a former tidal channel now impounded by sea walls at either end, but which still receives and discharges tidal water.
 It is part of a military base, but farmed by a tenant.
 We are very grateful to everyone who let us work there, and to the farmer's cattle that didn't disturb anything!A small team assembled on the Thursday afternoon to set the nets, at low tide so as not to disturb any birds.
 The site was checked on the Friday, and at high tide on the Saturday morning.
 As it seemed we had set the nets too far away from the water, another small team of people moved them on Saturday afternoon.